Secondary Education (M.Ed.)

 Program Curriculum

 There are two tracks to the Secondary Education degree, allowing you to complete the second year of the master's degree in either a traditional student teaching model or a job-embedded approach.
+It is the responsibility of students interested in the job-embedded option to secure a teaching placement in a Tennessee public middle or high school that meet Peabody’s criteria of the job-embedded pathway prior to advancing to the second year of the program.

 Making your choice between student teaching or the job-embedded pathway is a decision you can make after you have had some field experience in your first year.